conjurer-rich/user-needs-mapping/_articles/2025-01-02-unm03-step-by-step-user-needs-mapping.md

 Once you’ve identified your users, the next step is to define their needs.
 These should be described from the user’s perspective, using clear and actionable language.

-### Tips for defining needs:
+### Tips for defining needs

+#### Focus on action and context

-- **Focus on verbs:** Use action-oriented language (e.g., “buy a ticket” rather than “ticket purchase”).
+- Use action-oriented language (e.g., “buy a ticket” rather than “ticket purchase”).
+- Add context to clarify why or when the user performs the action (e.g., “quickly compare travel options to save money and avoid missing special offers”).

+#### Describe the Problem, Not the Solution

+- Articulate what the user is trying to accomplish or avoid, rather than mentioning your specific feature or tool.
-- **Avoid solutions:** Describe the problem or goal, not the solution (e.g., “plan a journey” rather than “use our journey planner tool”).
+- Example: “plan a journey seamlessly” instead of “use our journey planner.”

-- **Validate with users:** Ensure the language resonates with real users.
+### Validate with Real Users (and Stakeholders)

+- Check that your wording reflects actual user language—through interviews, surveys, or quick usability tests.
+- Iterate as you learn more, and remember to factor in business or compliance needs that could shape the final solution.

+### Additional Recommendations

+- **Use “Five Whys”:** Ask “why” repeatedly to uncover the deeper motivation behind a stated user task.
+- **Tie to Strategic Goals:** Make sure user needs align with your organization’s mission or key objectives.
+- **Be Specific:** While being concise, add enough detail to avoid ambiguity.
+For instance, “buy a ticket online within minutes” points to both the action (buy) and an expectation (quick, digital).

 **Example:**

 - A bus passenger might need to:
   - Buy a ticket
   - Use the ticket to board a bus